 Part Two: 1983

 Name: Attak Trak Year: 1983 Artist: Rudy Obrero Description: He-Man pilots the Attak Trak over rough terrain.
 Skeletor and Mer-Man are ready to attack, while Man-At-Arms and Teela stand in defense of Castle Grayskull.
+The artwork below was scanned by me, with box damage repaired by Retroist.

 Name: Battle for Eternia Year: 1983 Artist: William Garland Description: Panthor swipes his claws at Man-E-Faces, as Man-E-Faces takes aim with his blaster at Skeletor, who is riding atop the savage cat.
 Twin moons hang in the smokey sky.